Georgia lawmakers pass GOP election reform bill amid outcry

 "We took them at his word," he said of Coca-Cola CEO James Quincey.
 "Now, when they try to pass this racist legislation, we can't get him to say anything."

-Jackson said boycotts were also possible against other large Atlanta companies, such as Delta Air Lines and Home Depot.
+Jackson said boycotts also were possible against other large locally based companies such as Delta Air Lines and Home Depot.

 The Georgia Chamber of Commerce and the Metro Atlanta Chamber of Commerce pushed against some proposals Republicans later dropped, including eliminating no-excuse absentee voting.
 But the business lobbies and top Atlanta corporations have not vocally opposed all changes.